 Her bestselling book has helped thousands of entrepreneurs worldwide grow their businesses authentically and creatively.
 She has more than 50 licensed facilitators who lead Right-Brain Business Plan® workshops nationally and internationally.
 She received her coaching certification and leadership training through the prestigious Coaches Training Institute and holds an M.A. in Communication Management from USC.
 Jennifer was a featured presenter at the 2013 Emerging Women Live Conference in Boulder, CO.

-In this episode of Grace&Fire, Jennifer and I speak about:
+In this episode, Jennifer and I speak about:

 - The Right-Brain Business Plan: What it is and how it can help entrepreneurs create and realize their goals